JnyJny/StatusThing/README.md

 # JSON

 ThingStatus hopes you will send it well-formed JSON dictionaries.
-It will complain silently to itself and ignore ill-formed JSON dictionaries until I teach it better manners.
+It will complain tersely if you care to read what it writes.
+It will ignore JSON dictionaries with unknown content (as per RFC1743).
 Each line sent is expected to be a complete JSON dictionary, so no embedded newlines or carriage returns.
 Multiple dictionaries can be sent, or you can send one big dictionary.
 When you are done, shutdown your side of the socket and call it a day.

+Don't worry, the server will give you a hand if you forget what all options can go into a dictionary.
+The server responds to "help","reset" and "quit".
+Later on the command "get" might be implemented to get the current state of StatusThing.

-Dictionaries control the attributes of three main elements in StatusThing: foreground layer, background layer and symbol.
+Dictionaries control the attributes of three main elements in StatusThing: foreground layer, background layer and text.

 ### Shapes